Optimal exponential bounds for aggregation of density estimators: Sub-optimality of selectors, ERM and exponential weights

 where $\mathbb{P}_f$ denotes the probability with respect to $n$ i.i.d. observations with density $f$ and the infimum is taken over all selectors $\hat S_n$. \end{thm}

-The proof of \Cref{thm:selectors} is given in \Cref{s:proofs}.
-It can be extended to other measures as soon as the underlying measurable space allows the construction of an orthogonal system such as the one described in \Cref{prop:rademacher} below.
+The proof of Theorem~\ref{thmselectors} is given in Section~\ref{sproofs}.
+It can be extended to other measures as soon as the underlying measurable space allows the construction of an orthogonal system such as the one described in Proposition~\ref {proprademacher} below.

 For any $g\in L^2(\mu)$, define the empirical risk